dotnet/EntityFramework.Docs/entity-framework/core/extensions/index.md

 [GitHub repository](https://github.com/ClaveConsulting/Expressionify) | [NuGet](https://www.nuget.org/packages/Clave.Expressionify)

-### ELinq
+### EntityLinq

-Language Integrated Query (LINQ) technology for relational databases.
-It allows you to use C# to write strongly typed queries.
-For EF Core: 3, 5.
+Alternative (not MS based) Language Integrated Query (LINQ) technology for relational databases.
+It allows you to use C# to write strongly typed SQL queries.
+For EF Core: 3, 5, 6.

 - Full C# support for query creation: multiple statements inside lambda, variables, functions, etc.
 - No semantic gap with SQL.
-ELinq declares SQL statements (like `SELECT`, `FROM`, `WHERE`) as first class C# methods, combining familiar syntax with intellisense, type safety and refactoring.
+EntityLinq declares SQL statements (like `SELECT`, `FROM`, `WHERE`) as first class C# methods, combining familiar syntax with intellisense, type safety and refactoring.

 As a result SQL becomes just "another" class library exposing its API locally, literally *"Language Integrated SQL"*.